The Great Decisions series is now at capacity. Please contact Katie Carlsen at email@example.com if you would like to add your name to our waitlist.

 In this eight-week series, participants gather to discuss key foreign policy issues facing the world today.
 Led by volunteer moderators, participants will engage in moderated discussions with their fellow citizens.
-This year’s topics will include Mideast Realignment, Climate Technology and Competition, Science across Borders, US-China Trade Rivalry, NATO’s Future, Understanding Indonesia, High Seas Treaty, and Pandemic Preparedness.
+This year’s topics will include U.S. Capacity to Lead and Influence a Global Crisis, Mideast Realignment – Israel/Hamas, Climate Technology and Competition, US-China Trade Rivalry, NATO & Ukraine, Understanding Indonesia, High Seas Treaty, and Pandemic Preparedness.
 This year’s series will be held in person at the Aspen Meadows.

 Areas of the seas beyond national jurisdiction comprise the high seas, which are facing a degradation of ecosystems due to climate change and the increase in human activities, such as shipping, overfishing, pollution, and deep-sea mining.
 The recently negotiated High Seas Treaty, also known as the Biodiversity Beyond National Jurisdiction Treaty, will attempt to address these issues.
 How difficult will it be to convince nations to participate?